- Dr Graham Spinardi

 - +44 (0)131 650 6394

 Graham Spinardi graduated in Ecological Science at the University of Edinburgh, before doing a PhD in the sociology of technology at the Science Studies Unit.
 After many years carrying out research on military and aerospace technologies, he is now investigating social aspects of fire safety in an interdisciplinary research programme supported by the Ove Arup Foundation and the Royal Academy of Engineering.
+His latest research project (with Rush, Bisby, Hadden and Walls) is 'Improving the Resilience of Informal Settlements to Fire', funded by the EPSRC.

 (with Luke Bisby and Jose Torero) "A Review of Sociological Issues in Fire Safety Regulation", Fire Technology, Vol 53, Issue 3 (2017), 1011-1037.